#NARIC - Developing and maintaining the ENIC-NARIC website

 FRAUDOC - Guidelines on Diploma Mills and Document Fraud for Credential Evaluators

-Creation of two manuals in English: one dedicated for qualification evaluators in relation to the Diploma Mills phenomenon, while the other is dedicated exclusively to the ENIC-NARIC centres and refers to the counterfeiting of qualifications, to the techniques and tools used in this area and the verification tools used in determining the genuine nature of the qualifications.
+The project was aimed towards the creation of two manuals in English: one dedicated to qualification evaluators in relation to the Diploma Mills phenomenon, while the other is dedicated exclusively to the ENIC-NARIC centres and refers to the counterfeiting of qualifications, to the techniques and tools used in this area and the verification tools used in determining the genuine nature of qualifications.
 Both publications will be supported by concrete examples of qualifications and institutions.
 CIMEA conceptualised and coordinated the project.